danielabar/meblog/src/markdown/numeric-env-vars-ruby.md

 end
 ```

-The idea is similar to [Active Record Batches](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html) in Rails, to avoid loading a massive collection into memory all at once.
+The idea with splitting up the result in batches is similar to [Active Record Batches](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html) in Rails, to avoid loading a massive collection into memory all at once.
 With this API, the `per_page` option is used to control the batch size.

-## The Problem
+## The Bug

 However, when I was attempting to run the application code that calls this API from my laptop, it was returning this error message: